open-contracting/standard/standard/docs/en/implementation/amendments.md

 Note in this example that:

 * **The publisher chooses in the tenderAmendment release to repeat a fragment of the original 'tender' release**, so that the before and after values of the tender can be accessed in the single file.
-This is not required when a full archive of releases is made accessible, but can be a convenient way of publishers making structured information on the before and after values of a field more accessible to users.
+This is not necessary when a full archive of releases is made accessible, but can be a convenient way of publishers making structured information on the before and after values of a field more accessible to users.

 * **In the merged record**, the information in the `amendments` array can be used to lookup information in the `versionedRelease` section, to see where changes are explained by an amendment `rationale`.